7 Key Takeaways from the EDUCAUSE 2022 Conference

 7. The need for ongoing awareness training

 Administering continuous training for faculty and staff is crucial to promoting cybersecurity awareness and helping employees stay vigilant and prepared if/when an attack occurs.
-Awareness training can also address acceptable employee usage, how to navigate remote/hybrid work environments, and reinforce best practices.
+Awareness training can also address acceptable employee usage, how to navigate remote/hybrid work environments and reinforce best practices.

 Thanks to those of you who stopped by our booth and connected with us to discuss your challenges, concerns, and goals with us.
-It is always great connecting face to face!
+It is always great connecting face-to-face!
 CampusGuard wants to be your dedicated partner to help you attain compliance and protect higher education institutions against cyber-attacks.
 Let us know how we can help!

 EDUCAUSE booth